 Prayer at Work

-As our work is a key component of our life, it is only natural to want to put Jesus at the center of our business too.
-As an added bonus, if you sign-up for my mailing list below, I will send you my Prayer @ Work – MP3 Audio for Free.
+As our work is a key component of our lives, it is only natural to want to put Jesus at the center of our business too.
+As an added bonus, if you sign up for my mailing list below, I will send you my Prayer @ Work – MP3 Audio for Free.
 This audio gives you some ideas about how to comfortably weave prayer and a prayerful attitude into your work day so that you can start each week with a peaceful, confident, focused feeling and stay focused, inspired, and connected to God every day at work.

 I hope this post has provided some new resources for you to visit as you seek a growing and rich prayer life.